iamhriturajsaha/AI-POWERED-COMMUNICATION-TOOL/README.md

 ## 🙏 Acknowledgements

-We extend our heartfelt thanks to:
+We extend our heartfelt thanks to -
 - Our guide **Ms. G. Kavitha, M.E., (Ph.D.)**
 - The Department of Computer Science, Sathyabama University
 - Panel members, professors and technical staff